kdssoftware/prijscalculatie/readme.txt

 == Installation ==

-use the hook '[TPX_prijscalculatie_form]' on any page to add the form to the page.
+use the hook '[tpx-prijscalculatie_form]' on any page to add the form to the page.

 == Frequently Asked Questions ==